koitaroh/koitaroh.github.io/index.md

 # Publications

+## 2022
+- Kanamori, Rie, Yuta Kawakami, Shuko Nojiri, **Satoshi Miyazawa**, Manabu Kuroki, and Yuji Nishizaki.
+2022.
+“Changes in Social Environment Due to the State of Emergency and Go To Campaign during the COVID-19 Pandemic in Japan: An Ecological Study.”
+Edited by Michele Tizzoni.
+PLOS ONE 17 (4): e0267395. https://doi.org/10.1371/journal.pone.0267395.

 ## 2021
 - Nakanishi, Miharu, Ryosuke Shibasaki, Syudo Yamasaki, **Satoshi Miyazawa**, Satoshi Usami, Hiroshi Nishiura, and Atsushi Nishida.
 2021.
 “COVID-19 and On-Site Dining in Tokyo: A Time-Series Analysis Using Mobile Phone Location Data (Preprint).”
 JMIR MHealth and UHealth, January. https://doi.org/10.2196/27342.